Laurenson Bequest Award

 Cardiovascular disease (CVD) is responsible for over 30% of deaths in New Zealand per year.
 Statin drugs reduce CVD death rates by reducing levels of low density lipoprotein cholesterol (LDL-C).
 However, statins alone do not adequately reduce CVD mortality, and cause side-effects in some individuals that preclude their use.
 Ribose-cysteine is a promising antioxidant compound that shows both antioxidant and LDL-C lowering properties in animals.
 We hypothesise that ribose-cysteine has the potential to protect individuals at risk of CVD.
 We propose to perform the first ribose-cysteine supplementation trial in humans to evaluate its effects.

-Department of Anatomy: Hormonal restrant of hedonic eating behaviour
+Hormonal restraint of hedonic eating behaviour

 We all know how difficult it can be to resist a second helping of a delicious dinner, or turn down that piece of cake calling your name.
 However with obesity and its associated health problems on the rise, saying no to those tempting treats is becoming increasingly important.